-THEMES RECOMMENDATIONS BACKGROUND ELEMENTS AND EXPLANATIONS • Materials to be avoided - plastics Limit the variety of resins used, preferring largely recycled resins such as PP, ABS, PS and to a lesser extent, ABS/PC and PC.
-In the WEEE sector, some resins are easier to recycle because: • Appropriate recycling operational technologies are available to produce new resins (e.g. thermoplastic vs. thermoset resins). • They have specific technical features (including their density) enabling their iden- tification, and thereby their efficient sorting. • They are present in large quantities making their recycling efficient from a techni- cal and economic point of view.
-Limiting the variety of resins used while focusing on the resins mentioned opposite thus leads to an increase in the equipment recycling rate. • Materials to be avoided - other Whenever possible, avoid using the materials listed below , as they are hardly recycled as part of the treatment process of small electrical and electronic appliances: • wood, • glass, • composite materials, • mineral materials, • bio-sourced materials.
-Some materials are not commonly used in small electrical and electronic appliances.
+тнет IES RECOMMENDATIONS BACKGROUND ELEMENTS AND EXPLANATIONS Materia to be avoidea - ρlasti d Limit the variety of resins used, preferring largely recycled resins such as PP, ABS, PS, PMMA (for the module display), and to a lesser extent, ABS/PC and PC.
+In the WEEE sector, some resins are easier to recycle because: Appropriate recycling operational technologies are available to produce new resins (e.g. thermoplastic vs. thermoset resins).
+They have specific technical features (including their density) enabling their identification, and thereby their efficient sorting.
+They are present in large quantities making their recycling efficient from a technical and economic point of view.
+Limiting the variety of resins used while focusing on the resins mentioned opposite thus leads to an increase in the equipment recycling rate.
+It should be noted that PMMA is the main plastic used in display modules, which go through a specific treatment stage.
+It can thus be recycled.
+However, it is more difficult to recycle PMMA when used for other parts of a screen. to be avoided Materials to be avoided - other Whenever possible, avoid using the materials listed below, as they are hardly recycled as part of the treatment process of flat screens: wood, composite materials, mineral materials, bio-sourced materials.
+Some materials are not commonly used in flat screens.
 Thus, following the different treatment stages, these parts that are present in small quantities, are not specifically detected by the sorting techniques.
 These remaining fractions are not recycled but only recovered to produce energy in certain cases, or even disposed of (by incineration or secure landfilling).
-Preferably use single-material components rather than composite materials whenever possible. ļ Multi-material components (e.g.: composite materials, bi-injected or co-extruded plastics) cannot be totally separated during grinding processes.
-They will thus be turned into fragments made up of several materials at the end of the system.
-These fragments disturb the sorting processes and/or affect the performance of downstream sectors of recycling for each of these fractions. • Coatings and surface treatments Promote the use of plastics dyed in the mass instead of surface coatings, and limit surface treatments on plastic components whenever possible.
+Preferably use single-material components rather than composite materials whenever possible. ļ Multi-material components (e.g. composite materials, bi-injected or co-extruded plastics) cannot be totally separated during grinding processes.
+They will thus be turned into fragments made up of several materials at the end of the process.
+These fragments disturb the sorting processes and/or affect the performance of downstream sectors of recycling for each of these fractions.
+Coating and sur treatme face Promote the use of plastics dyed in the mass instead of surface coatings, and limit surface treatments on plastic components whenever possible.
 Coatings and surface treatments (paint, metallisation) generate sorting errors when materials are separated using optical sorting technologies.
 Plastic fragments may thus be considered as non-recyclable because the optical technology will only analyse the material surface, rather than the plastic resin itself.
 If these plastic fragments are nonetheless directed to the relevant downstream sector of recycling, these coatings/treatments may limit the performance of plastic regeneration plants and/or affect the properties of recycled plastics.